Wild Mountain Thyme (film): Production

 It was announced in May 2019 that John Patrick Shanley would write and direct an adaptation of his play Outside Mullingar, starring Jamie Dornan and Holliday Grainger By August, Emily Blunt, Jon Hamm, Christopher Walken and Dearbhla Molloy were added to the cast, with Blunt replacing Grainger in her role, and Molloy reprising her role from the play.

-Locations

 Filming began in Crossmolina, County Mayo, Ireland on 30 September 2019.
 It continued in Ballina, County Mayo and lasted over five weeks.
 Nephin was prominently displayed in the film.